Balkan Adventure

 Day 15

 DubrovnikToday your adventure comes to an end.
 There are no activities planned and you are free to depart at any time.
-There's lots to see and do here in the wonderful city of Dubrovnik, so perhaps stay a few extra days.
+There's lots to see and do here in the wonderful city of Dubrovnik, so if you’d like to stay longer, just speak to your booking agent.

 Meals: Breakfast